sammcj/go-a2a/README.md

 ## LLM Integration

-The go-a2a library can be integrated with Large Language Models (LLMs) to create intelligent agents that can understand and respond to natural language requests.
-We use [gollm](https://github.com/teilomillet/gollm) for LLM integration, which provides a unified API for interacting with various LLM providers.
+The go-a2a library includes built-in support for Large Language Models (LLMs) to create intelligent agents that can understand and respond to natural language requests.
+The library provides a flexible, modular architecture for LLM integration with a focus on the [gollm](https://github.com/teilomillet/gollm) library as the primary adapter.

 ### Architecture